BrowserStackCE/browserstack-examples-cucumber-junit5/README.md

 JUnit 5 is the next generation of JUnit.
 The goal of JUnit 5 is to create an up-to-date foundation for developer-side testing on the JVM.
 Cucumber is a software tool that supports behavior-driven development (BDD).

-This BrowserStack Example repository demonstrates a #{ Selenium test / Cypress / Puppeteer / Other } framework written in Cucumber and Junit 5 with parallel testing capabilities.
-The #{ Selenium test / Cypress / Puppeteer / Other } test scripts are written for the open source [BrowserStack Demo web application](https://bstackdemo.com) ([Github](https://github.com/browserstack/browserstack-demo-app)).
+This BrowserStack Example repository demonstrates a Selenium test framework written in Cucumber and Junit 5 with parallel testing capabilities.
+The Selenium test scripts are written for the open source [BrowserStack Demo web application](https://bstackdemo.com) ([Github](https://github.com/browserstack/browserstack-demo-app)).
 This BrowserStack Demo App is an e-commerce web application which showcases multiple real-world user scenarios.
 The app is bundled with offers data, orders data and products data that contains everything you need to start using the app and run tests out-of-the-box.

-The #{ Selenium test / Cypress / Puppeteer / Other } tests are run on different platforms like on-prem, docker and BrowserStack using various run configurations and test capabilities.
+The Selenium test tests are run on different platforms like on-prem, docker and BrowserStack using various run configurations and test capabilities.

 ---